 (MR Ch.7 s.3.3.3.12)

-Timing of operating reserve price revisions – After the pre-dispatch calculation engine has initialized at the top of each hour, to ensure compliance with MR Ch.7 s.3.3.3.12, revisions to increase operating reserve offer prices for GOG-eligible resources should be avoided by the registered market participant until 30 minutes past the hour when a binding pre-dispatch advisory schedule would be issued.
+Timing of operating reserve price revisions – After the pre-dispatch calculation engine has initialized at the top of each hour, in accordance with MR Ch.7 s.3.3.3.14, revisions to increase operating reserve offer prices for GOG-eligible resources by the registered market participant are prohibited until 30 minutes past the hour when a binding pre-dispatch advisory schedule would be issued.
 Revisions after 30 minutes past the hour are subject to MR Ch.7 ss.3.3.3.12.
 The operating reserve offer price revision restrictions are based on the latest dispatch data accepted and approved in the system at the top of each hour when the pre-dispatch calculation engine is initialized.

 Offering additional operating reserve quantities previously not offered in hours subject to price restrictions – The registered market participant for GOG-eligible resources may offer additional MW quantities previously not offered for a dispatch hour that is subject to operating reserve offer price revision restrictions in MR Ch.7 s.3.3.3.12.
 The offer price for additional MW quantities previously not offered must not exceed the maximum offer price submitted for the dispatch hour (if a submission was made) at the time the revision restriction is applied, unless circumstances exists whereby the market participant may increase the operating reserve offer price.